Is It Safe for Americans to Travel to Colombia in 2026?

 Is Medellín safe for adventure activities?

 With a licensed, registered, English-speaking operator — absolutely.
 The activities themselves (paragliding, rafting, canyoning, ATV) are exhilarating but professionally managed when booked through a reputable company.
 The risk comes from booking through unlicensed operators, taxi drivers offering tours on the side, or hotel staff working on commission.
 Use a verified, registered company.
-[That’s us. →]
+[That’s us. → contact]

-Last updated: April 2026.
+Last updated: May 2026.
 Travel conditions change — always check the latest U.S. State Department advisory before departure and enroll in STEP at step.state.gov.